avishekdutta14/iMAGine/README.md

 ### Filtering of raw reads

 Quality assessment and filtering of raw reads are done using fastp.
 The user can play around with a lot of [parameters](https://github.com/OpenGene/fastp#all-options) and also modify IMAGINE accordingly.
 IMAGINE uses default parameters along with -e 30 for removing all the reads whoes average quality score is less than 30.
-This is done to remove low quality reads since the assembling using metapsades is ver sensetive to low quality data. :warning: The -w (number of threads used) is kept to 1 to make the run deterministic (reporducible).
-The user can change -w to higher values, but should be aware of non-reporducible results (the changes in result will be ver low and not significant)
+This is done to remove low quality reads since the assembling using metapsades is very sensetive to low quality data.

+:warning: The -w (number of threads used) is kept to 1 to make the run deterministic (reproducible).
+The user can change -w to higher values, but should be aware of non-reporducible results (the changes in result will be very low and not significant) :zebra:.
+Since this process does not take a huge time, setting number of threads to 1 will not increase the run time hugely.

 ### Assembling and checking assembly qualities

+#### Assembly

+Assembling will be done using metaSPAdes.
+This is the most time-taking process.
+Selection of k-mers can be an important thing, but I wouldn't waste too much time in it.
+The default k-mer values are set to 21,33,55.
+Selection of k-mers should be governed by sample type (natural or engineered environment), complexity of microbiome (high or low diverse :confused: - I know these words are relative), size of the sequenced reads, and other parameters (I might have missed some :worried:).
+My perspective (might vary among researchers and bioinformaticians), for high complex metagenomes from natura environment having 150 bp paired-end sequencing, the default parameters (21, 33, 55) should work well; and if you think that the system/environment is defined and are low complex and the depth of sequencing is very high, you can increase the k-mer (I even went up to 127 with 21, 33, 55, 77, 99, 127 for an engineered environment and got good results :sunglasses:.
+You can play around with other [parameters](https://cab.spbu.ru/files/release3.15.2/manual.html), and also learn more about spades [here](https://cab.spbu.ru/files/release3.15.2/manual.html).

+:warning: The resource usage should be set depending on the resource available and the data size.
+The maximum threads (-t) and RAM (-m) are set to 20 and 300 GB.
+Good thing is that the actual amount of RAM consumed will be lower for many steps.
+There are two main steps done by SPAdes assembler viz.
+1. Read correction and 2.
+Assembly.
+For assembly, similar number of threads should give reporducible results, but for the Read corrections (done using BayesHammer), I found that even for similar number of threads, the results might vary.
+I feel that this variations are governed by resources usage by other processes on the computer/server system that is being used.
+One can stop the read correction step and only use the assembler to get reprocucible results, but using read correction results in high-quality assemblies (developer recommendation).
+I feel that one should use the read correction step since the results are not very different.

+#### Quality assessment of assemblies

+Quality of the assemblies are checked using QUAST.
+There are different outputs in quast which can be used for assembly assessment.
+N50 values, L50 values, longest contigs, size distribution of contigs are some the parameters to look for to understand the assembly quality.
+One can also use metaquast which has some enhanced features, but for the sake of resource usage and run time, the default is set to quast.
+Details of QUAST can be found [here](http://quast.sourceforge.net/quast.html)

 ### Binning and checking bin qualities